BLSQ/iaso/README.md

 Long Intro
 ----------
 Iaso is a platform created to support geo-rich data collection efforts, mainly in public health in emerging countries.
-The key feature that it supports is that any survey is linked to an organizational unit that is part of a canonical hierarchy.
+The key feature is that it supports any survey which is linked to an organizational unit that is part of a canonical hierarchy.
 Each one of these org. units can have a location and a territory.
 The mobile data collection tool can be used to enrich this hierarchy with additional GPS coordinates, names corrections, etc ... which can then be validated by officials of the organizations